April 11, 2022Print | PDF

 Students in the BA+MA program also have the option to customize their degrees by pursuing a minor or an option in areas including international policy, education, legal studies and communication studies, among others.

-Applicants interested in learning more about the BA+MA program at Laurier can connect with a Laurier ambassador or email email@example.com.
+Applicants interested in learning more about the BA+MA program at Laurier can email email@example.com.